-At St Edward’s we have devised a specific plan of what we want pupils to know and to be able to do, at different stages and by the time they leave our school.
+At St. Edward’s we have devised a specific plan of what we want pupils to know and to be able to do, at different stages and by the time they leave our school.
 As a Catholic school our values reflect those of the church and Religious Education is a core subject that underpins the Catholic life of the school.

 The content that we deliver, and the knowledge and skills that we want our children to acquire, are encapsulated in our schemes of work.

 Our schemes of work draw on the National Curriculum core and foundation subjects and we have identified what we want pupils to know and be able to do at the end of each key stage.
 We use Essential Letters and Sounds (ELS) to deliver our Phonics lessons.